astro313/FirstYear/mod1/response.md

   been found to have negligible AGN contribution to rest-frame FIR (≥ 60µm; Carilli+05, Netzer+07, Mullaney+11, Harrison+15).
 Since we do
   not have MIR measurements solely from the background SMG and due to the positive K correction blue-ward of dust peak, the foreground radio galaxy contributes a non-negligible amount to the MIR luminosity, we therefore didn't fit an AGN component.
 Including an additional component, and thus free parameters to the SED model will be over-fitted due to the limited amount of data at hand.
 Instead our SED model includes a power-law to the blue side of the dust peak, which accounts for the MIR excess and allows us to estimate the IR luminosity (Kirkpatrick+15, Riechers+13, Johnson+13, Casey+12).
-We derived the SFR and other corresponding properties using the L_FIR, (45-122.5), which is mostly due to SF-driven dust emission.
+We derived the SFR and other corresponding properties using only L_FIR, (45-122.5µm), which is mostly due to SF-driven dust emission.

 3:
 - section 4.3 is way too wordy and can be cut down to a few paragraphs